STD Testing in Lancaster, CA, serving Palmdale

 When will I get my results?

-Many uncomplicated tests provide results within 24-48 hours.
-Some rapid tests may even be available during your visit.
+Result timing varies by test, sample type, lab processing, and rapid-test availability.
+Many uncomplicated lab tests return within 24-48 hours, while some rapid tests may be available during your visit.

 Need Care or Follow-Up?